 “In with the new – out with old!’
 This phrase is especially true for hotel website design.
-It is time to redesign standard hotel websites today, because the entire hospitality industry is changing as a whole to appeal to millennial travelers..
+It is time to redesign standard hotel websites with a tour operator website builder today because the entire hospitality industry is changing as a whole to appeal to millennial travelers.

 Many hoteliers do not quite understand the importance of their online presence.
 However, a hotel website should be the focal point of all marketing strategies for a hotelier.
 Hotels are now including state of the business halls, Wi-Fi services, and in-room conditions to plug in mobile devices in an effort to appeal to this advanced generation.
 The outdated hotel websites will probably negate any plans to entice a younger demographic.
 The first impression a hotel will make to Millennials is on the web, so using modern hospitality web design elements is important.

 To be effective in today’s competitive online arena, your hotel website must be “clever”.
-In this guide we would like to talk about the key factors a hotelier should take into account to create a truly astounding hotel website.
+In this guide, we would like to talk about the key factors a hotelier should take into account to create a hotel website that will be truly astounding.

-Hotel industry is a specific niche which requires an individual complex approach to the hotel website development.
+The hotel industry is a specific niche that requires an individual complex approach to the hotel website development.
 Your task is to find and tune up the proper balance between visual perception, traffic generation effectiveness and wise conversion techniques for your hotel website.

-For a hotel website, plain colors would be the best choice – too color rich spectrum is not appropriate here.
+For a hotel website, plain colors would be the best choice.
+The color-rich spectrum is not appropriate here.
 You can choose one dominant color and use its variations for highlights.

 For the Hotel Terra Jackson Hole’s website, calm and sensual colors are used.
-They create the atmosphere of warmth and inspire the visitors with a comfortable homely feeling.
+They create an atmosphere of warmth and inspire the visitors with a comfortable homely feeling.

 The photos of stunning hotel rooms and conference halls, wedding facilities and the environment under different angles will paint a beautiful picture of the hotel place for your visitors and give them a better idea of what to expect from the hotel.
 Augment your website with large, high-resolution photos of the rooms and environment to give your visitors all they need in the most convenient form.